Ukrainian cities hit by heavy shelling

 Dozens of people have been killed in Russian missile strikes on Ukraine's second city, Kharkiv, officials say.

-Thick black smoke could also been seen billowing from destroyed a shopping centre in the city of Chernihiv, north of Ukraine.
+Thick black smoke could also been seen billowing from destroyed a shopping centre in the city of Chernihiv, Russia is attacking Ukraine on several fronts but its advance has been slowed by Ukrainian resistance.

 The footage in this video has been verified by the BBC, but the sources of some sections are unknown.